fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 ## Prerequisites:

-- AWS CLI installed
+- AWS CLI installed and configured.
 - Terraform installed (version 1.04 or greater)
 - AWS Account and IAM user capable of creating resources
 - Clone [Fleet](https://github.com/fleetdm/fleet) or copy the [Terraform files](https://github.com/fleetdm/fleet/tree/main/infrastructure/dogfood/terraform/aws)

 ## Bootstrapping

 To bootstrap our [remote state](https://www.terraform.io/docs/language/state/remote.html) resources, we’ll create a S3 bucket and DynamoDB table using the values defined in `remote-state/main.tf`.
-Override the `prefix` terraform variable to get unique resources and the `region` variable to use you preferred AWS region.
+We'll override the `prefix` terraform variable to get unique resources and the `region` variable to use the same region set in the AWS CLI (you can run `aws configure get region` to see what region is set).

 From the `/remote-state` directory, run:

-2. `terraform init`
+1. `terraform init`
-3. `terraform workspace new prod`
+2. `terraform workspace new <your_org>-fleet-remote-state`
-4. `terraform apply -var prefix="<prefix>" -var region="<region>"`
+3. `terraform apply -var prefix="<your_org>-fleet" -var region="<region>"`

   You should be able to see all the resources that Terraform will create — the **S3 bucket** and the **dynamodb** table: